dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

 1.0.1 - CIM export of Relay, Fuse, Breaker based on controls attached to Lines having switch=yes

 1.1.0 - CIM100 support, time-stepping under control of FNCS

 1.2.0 - FNCS output publications
       - operational limits included in CIM100 export
       - ExpControl and VCCS enhancements from IEEE PVSC 46 papers

 1.2.1 - removed FNCS debug output

-      - added test.json sample FNCS messaging config file 1.2.2 - changed CIM100 mRID from GUID to UUID v4; see RFC 4122
+      - added test.json sample FNCS messaging config file

+1.2.2 - changed CIM100 mRID from GUID to UUID v4; see RFC 4122

 1.2.3 - added "-v" flag and "about" command for version number

 1.2.4 - fixed FNCS time synchronization for power rationing example
       - implemented FNCS log levels (opendsscmd --help for details)

 1.2.5 - include Buses in "export UUIDS" and "UUID" commands

 1.2.6 - persist all CIM mRID values in the "uuid" and "export uuid" commands

 1.2.7 - bugfix for persistent mRID values on CIM-created XfmrCodes

 1.2.8 - performance tuning in the FNCS interface

-1.2.9 - added the option to export CIM100 in six separate sub-profiles 1.2.10 - trap UUID for a missing bus
+1.2.9 - added the option to export CIM100 in six separate sub-profiles

+1.2.10 - trap UUID for a missing bus

 1.2.11 - fix TransformerCoreAdmittance, TransformerEnd and some indentation
        - fix undervoltage relay property values

+1.2.12 - more performance tuning in FNCS interface
+       - supporting both JSON and Text formatted FNCS publication
+       - example of linking a GridLAB-D house and weather to OpenDSS
+       - works with FNCS feature/opendss and GridLAB-D feature/1173 branches

 Quick Start